3 reasons PR pros choose Prezly vs buying email lists

 And if you’re willing to put in the effort to make sure your pitch is a great fit for that journalist, then why are you wasting money on buying a media list in the first place?

 Getting the contact details isn’t the hard part – finding the fit is.
+(Though we can recommend a few cheat codes 👀 ).
 It’s tempting to think that buying a list of media contacts is your shortcut to greater coverage, but the truth is that there are no shortcuts.
 You’re going to end up putting in the hours researching whatever path you choose.
 Make those hours count and use them to forge relationships that last.
 Let us help.

 Instead, invest your time into building relationships